brian-bates/opencafe/docs/source/quickstart/index.rst

 depends on whether the model is being used to handle requests, responses, or both.

 This example requires quite a bit of boilerplate code.
+We used an explicit example so that it would be easy to understand what this code does.
 However, because these objects are explicitly defined, static analysis tools will be able to assist us going forward.
-We also wanted to use this simple, explict way for this demo so it would be easier to understand.
+It also allows code editors that support Python autocompletion to work with our models.
 In more practical implementations, you may want to take advantage of Python's dynamic nature to simplify the setting of properties.

 Writing an Auto-Serializing Client
 ==================================